kghandour/kghandour.github.io/index.markdown

 <div class="col-9">
 <h1>Ahlan!</h1>

-<p>My name is Karim, and I like creating things.
-I love challenges and learning new things through experimentation.
-My life goal is to make the world slightly better than when I was born into it. </p>
+<p>My name is Karim, and I will change the world.
+My life goal is to make the world slightly better than when I was born into it.</p>

 <p>My philosophy is if there is something I need that is not available, I will try to make it myself.
 I love opensource, and would rather opensource everything I make - which I have done so far, and hopefully continue doing so for a long time. </p>